Rouble jumps to around 2-year high vs dollar, euro as EU ups sanctions

 Market participants question if the current rate is sustainable in light of the curbs, after the rouble sank to a record low in early March as Western nations pounded Moscow and its financial system with unprecedented sanctions.

-Russia's last-minute dollar bond payment on Friday, an apparent swerve to avoid default after previously vowing to pay only in roubles, helped relieve some pressure on its assets.

-Shares in Sberbank SBER.MM rose 0.3% after the European Commission proposed removing Russia's biggest bank and two others from the international SWIFT transaction and messaging system in another blow to its financial system over the Ukraine conflict.
+Shares in Russia's largest lender Sberbank SBER.MM underperformed, falling 3.4% after the European Commission proposed removing it and two other banks from the international SWIFT transaction and messaging system.

 Veles Capital analysts said the sanctions on banks were unpleasant for the sector, but not critical.